DebinixTeam/kicad-init-file-structure/README.md

 The `kicad-init` script creates directories for a new project.
 The shell script initiates the disk folder structure in a consistent manner.
 Files and directories are named identical except for the KiCad-project name.

-There are five zero bytes files that acts as placeholders for missing files (like the above image), and these should be replaced with real files.
+There are some zero bytes files that acts as placeholders for missing files (like the above image), and these should be replaced with real files.

 ## Install the script